geraldiner/100devs/README.md

 * '==' operator tests only value, while '===' operator tests value AND type
 * how to create & use a code snippet in VS Code
 * VS Code has a terminal that I can use to be pushing to Git
+* Everything is an object and Object Oriented Programming makes a lot more sense now
+* JavaScript does not work natively in the browser.
+It utilizes web APIs to do stuff like "document.querySelector".
+Something like Node.js lets us use JavaScript in the browser. #mindblown

 # Examples: